ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 3. **Multi-Token Prediction (MTP) Integration**: SGLang supports MTP but lacks full integration with DP attention, reducing efficiency in mixed parallelism configurations.
 4. **EPLB Distribution**: The experiments in this blog utilizes in-distribution data for Expert Parallelism Load Balancer (EPLB), which may not reflect real-world variability.
 Future work should experiment performances when having distribution shifts.
 5. **Flexible Tensor Parallelism (TP) Sizes**: For DeepSeek-V3, memory-optimal TP sizes are small but larger than 1.
 Currently, SGLang only supports pure TP or DP, leading to suboptimal memory use.
 Flexible TP options are needed.
 6. **Blackwell Support**: Currently, our implementation supports only the NVIDIA Hopper architecture.
 We are actively working to extend compatibility to the next-generation Blackwell architecture.
-If you are interested in supporting or sponsoring this development, we welcome your engagement.
+If you are interested in supporting or sponsoring this development, welcome to contact [lmsys.org@gmail.com](mailto:lmsys.org@gmail.com).

 ---